Questis/automata/README.md

 ```

 Once everything is copied, edit the `ansible.yaml.example` file with your configuration information.
 After this, the
-only thing that really needs to be done is to setup a _cron_ job to kick off the script every 10 minutes or so.
+only thing that really needs to be done is to setup a _cron_ job under `root` to kick off the script every 10 minutes or so.

 ```console
 */10 * * * * /opt/automata/venv/bin/python /opt/automata/automata.py
 ```

 Now, all that's needed is to run the script on the server to get those sweet, sweet user accounts created.

+## Things of Note
+- Users with periods in their names (e.g. `john.doe`) will have the `.` replaced with an underscore (result: `john_doe`).
+- Since none of the users have actual passwords, the `sudoers` file will contain a `NOPASSWD` entry for each.
+- Each user gets a line in the `sudoers` configuration file specified above.

 ## Exit Codes